Nicholas Kristof’s

 Helen Keller Intl partners with governments and communities across Africa to deliver lifesaving medicine through mass drug administration campaigns with a network of 170,000+ trained community health workers.
 Because of their work, 110 million people across six countries are no longer at risk of blindness or disability from neglected tropical diseases.
 Helen Keller’s work goes beyond prevention by providing corrective surgeries and treatment to restore health and livelihoods.

 But today, funding cuts threaten this progress.
-Without resources to maintain regular treatment, millions of doses of donated medicine are at a standstill – leaving millions of children and families to face renewed risks.
-For $75, you can help Helen Keller provide medication for 100 people in communities affected by these debilitating diseases and reopen doors to education and economic opportunity.
+Without resources to maintain regular treatment, essential care and millions of doses of donated medicine are at a standstill – leaving millions of children and families to face renewed risks.
+For $75, you can help Helen Keller provide treatment for 100 people in communities affected by these debilitating diseases and reopen doors to education and economic opportunity.

 Vision To Learn